PantalaLabs/BionicGlove/README.md

 #### How to Power ESP receiver
 I provide the correct board to run your ESP Receiver experiments or final projects (contact us at www.pantalalalabs.com).
 However, you can build your own receiver.

-You will need a clean source of 5VDC to 8VDC @ 1A from a power adapter or USB connection from mobile phone charger / power pack.
+You will need a clean source of 5VDC @ 1A from a power adapter or USB connection from mobile phone charger / power pack.

-You can use a 12VDC @ 1A power adapter too, but with extra components:
+You can use a 12VDC @ 1A power adapter too, but with extra linear regulator LM7805 between:

 ![vin](/pictures/goodpractice_esp.png)

-obs1: Never forget the 1n4004 diode

-obs2: Pay attention to the 1000uf capacitor when use a linear regulator.
-This prevents to ESP32 reset when Bluetooth starts.

 #### How to Connect ESP receiver